 Just as the economy rises and falls in cycles, so have the volume and value of mergers and acquisitions in the US.
-And as the economic expansion that began in mid-2009 has remained resilient – and become the longest since before the US Civil War, according to federal data – M&A has achieved new heights.
+And as the economic expansion that began in mid-2009 has remained resilient—the longest period of growth since before the US Civil War—M&A has achieved new heights.
 The uptick in deals activity in recent years is the third such wave in the last three decades, and this wave has lasted longer than each of the previous two.

 But M&A also is seeing significant structural changes.
 These include an unprecedented amount of capital and diversity of funding sources for deals.
 They also include deal strategies that have shifted more capital investment toward emerging technology as the Fourth Industrial Revolution (4IR) continues to unfold.
 These changes are key to our view that the next M&A cycle will be different, especially as the economy ebbs.

 In a typical M&A cycle, deal volumes and values initially decline in line with an economic downturn, often prompted by an exogenous event.
 Company management and boards of directors often hesitate on big investments, wary of extending their organizations in a weaker economy.

 As companies, private equity (PE) firms and other investors reassess portfolios and strategies, opportunities to buy—as others decide to sell—start to grow.
 Lower valuations for targets during the cycle improve the chances for acquirers to see higher returns.
 With a greater supply of targets, M&A activity accelerates.
 This momentum eventually slows as more companies regain confidence and economic footing and valuations again climb, reducing the number of acquisition targets and the prospects of strong returns.